processone/docs.ejabberd.im/content/admin/configuration/modules.md

 designed to work with so-called "app servers" operated by third-party vendors of mobile apps.
-Those app servers will usually trigger notification delivery to the user’s mobile device using platform-dependant backend services such as FCM or APNS.
+Those app servers will usually trigger notification delivery to the user’s mobile device using platform-dependent backend services such as FCM or APNS.

 __Available options:__